andykamp/.dotfiles/README.md

 - workflow
     - context switching overhead: to many tabs to keep track of for frontend + server + misc
 - sometimes lag

+# 📈 Monitoring
+- htop or tiptop
+    - (cant descide which one to use)
+- tmux session monitoring TODO i need this!!!

+# 👨👨👦👦 Tmux
+- can create a server that re-uses buffers.
+- currently i have to
+    - either close and repoen nvim all the time and 'start form frach'
+    - have a shitton of tabs etc open